elisebell/website_old/personal.md

 <b>Current favorite weird thing in Welsh</b>:
 'Valuable' is *gwerthfawr*, but 'invaluable' is *amhrisiadwy*.
-This makes sense if you actually decompose them both, I suppose, but I'm going to stay bitter about it for a little while.
+This makes sense if you actually decompose them both, but I'm going to stay bitter about it for a little while.

-<b>Blog</b>:
-While I'm in Argentina doing pilot fieldwork for my dissertation, I'm trying to keep a blog in Welsh, which you can read [here]({{ site.url }}/blog), if you want to try to muddle through my poor grammar or run it through google translate!

 If you're interested in hearing my take on applying for fellowships and grants, check out my blog post for UA's GradFunding newsletter [here](https://grad.arizona.edu/ofce/articles/2017/02/spotlight-elise-bell-eapsi)!